fmunirdev/fmunirdev/README.md

 ![image](https://github.com/fmunirdev/fmunirdev/blob/master/home-page.gif)

-A full-stack developer who specializes in JavaScript and Python technologies, and has a passion for DevOps, Cloud-native development, and Microservices architectures.
-I've been continually evaluating and upgrading my skills to stay at the cutting edge technologies.
+A full-stack engineer with a focus on Cloud-native app development.
+Loves JavaScript, Python, and helping people to understand that it’s easy to code.
+He has been continually evaluating and upgrading his skills to stay at the cutting edge technologies.

 ### Interests 🚩
 - Cloud Native App Development
-- PWA & JAMstack
+- Serverless & JAMstack
 - WebAssembly

 ### Tools & technologies 🧰